aeprodigy/aeprodigy/README.md

 - 👋 Hi, I’m @mike mambwe
 - 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning JavaScript and C++.
-- 💞️ I’m looking to collaborate on any web projects
+- 💞️ I’m looking to collaborate on any  projects
 - 📫 contact me on mikeapple056@gmail.com

 <!---